extradosages/RestInterfaces.jl/README.md

 # Extend this method so that the router can match requests to this resource
 Resources.path(::Hello) = "/hello"

-# Build a router which register routes and will convert Requests into the app domain
+# Register routes to a router
 router = Router(
   "/",
   [